curtaturc/AutoSplitTools/Hello Neighbor/README.md

-# Autosplitter for "Hello Neighbor"
+# Load Remover for "Hello Neighbor"
 ## Information
 Starts the timer when the player exits a cutscene.
 Does not split.